Corrected Bayesian information criterion for stochastic block models: Abstract

 \section{Abstract}

 Estimating the number of communities is one of the fundamental problems in community detection.
-We re-examine the Bayesian paradigm for stochastic block models and propose a ``corrected Bayesian information criterion", to determine the number of communities and show that the proposed estimator is consistent under mild conditions.
-The proposed criterion improves those used in \cite{Wang:Bickel:2016} and \cite{Saldana:Yu:Feng:2017} which tend to underestimate and overestimate the number of communities, respectively.
-Along the way, we establish the Wilks theorem for stochastic block models.
-Moreover, we show that, to obtain the consistency of model selection for stochastic block models, we need a so-called ``consistency condition".
-We also provide sufficient conditions for both homogenous networks and non-homogenous networks.
+We re-examine the Bayesian paradigm for stochastic block models and propose a ``corrected Bayesian information criterion" (CBIC), to determine the number of communities and show that the proposed criterion is consistent under mild conditions as the size of the network and the number of communities go to infinity.
+The CBIC outperforms those used in \cite{Wang:Bickel:2017} and \cite{Saldana:Yu:Feng:2017} which tend to underestimate and overestimate the number of communities, respectively.
 The results are further extended to degree corrected stochastic block models.
-Numerical studies demonstrate our theoretical results.
-5pt
+Numerical studies demonstrate our theoretical results.\\